-Please review your local, county, or state rules, where applicable, to understand the requirements and deadlines to submit written notification to your landlord of an inability to pay rent due to COVID-19 financial hardship, the proof necessary to request a rent deferral, and the deadlines to submit such proof.
+Please review your local, county, or state rules, where applicable, to understand the requirements and deadlines to submit written notification and/or proof to your landlord of an inability to pay rent due to COVID-19 financial hardship.

-If you do not follow the guidelines as set by local, county, or state requirements, if any, is necessary to ensure your rent is protected under the applicable moratorium.
+Compliance with the local, county, or state requirements, if any, is necessary to ensure your rent is protected under the applicable moratorium.
 Submission of this form does not waive existing or future rent payments – rent will continue to accrue per the terms of your lease.

 If you have general questions about your residency and rent, not related to COVID-19, please contact your leasing office.

 What to Expect

-Once your form has been submitted, an Essex representative will personally contact you within 30 days from now to discuss your specific situation and available options.
+Once your form has been submitted, an Essex representative will personally contact you within 30 days to discuss your specific situation and available options.
 When contacted, you will be asked to supply all necessary documentation to show proof of financial hardship, if applicable.
 In the meantime, it is recommended to pay whatever portion of your rent you are able in order to minimize the total amount owed.
-If you have specifically requested a move out in a short time frame, we will prioritize those requests and reach out as quickly as possible.

 Essex is committed to working with those impacted and being fully compliant with all of the state/local tenant protections that have been adopted.
 We truly appreciate your patience as we personally work directly with a large number of residents and their unique situations.